-2. Executive Summary
+1. Executive Summary

-Pursuant to paragraph 1 of Article 35 of Regulation (EU) 2023/1114 issuers of asset-reference tokens are subject to own funds requirements, and in accordance with paragraph 3 of the same article competent authorities, following an assessment based on specific criteria, will be able to increase the amount of own funds requirements of an issuer of asset-referenced tokens that is deemed to have a higher degree of risk.
+Pursuant to paragraph 1 of Article 35 of Regulation (EU) 2023/1114 issuers of asset-referenced tokens are subject to own funds requirements, and in accordance with paragraph 3 of the same article competent authorities, following an assessment based on specific criteria, will be able to increase the amount of own funds requirements of an issuer of asset-referenced tokens that is deemed to have a higher degree of risk.

-Moreover, issuers of asset-referenced tokens are required to conduct stress testing based on plausible financial stress scenarios, and competent authorities will be able to increase the amount of own funds requirements of an issuer of asset-referenced tokens having regard to the risk outlook and stress testing results.
+Moreover, in accordance with paragraph 5 of Regulation (EU) 2023/1114, issuers of assetreferenced tokens are required to conduct stress testing based on plausible financial stress scenarios, and competent authorities will be able to increase the amount of own funds requirements of an issuer of asset-referenced tokens having regard to the risk outlook and stress testing results.